Shemini Atzeret 5781

-When Moses conveyed God’s instructions concerning the holiday of Sukkot, a distinctive celebration was included.
-Not just an extra day tacked onto Sukkot, Simchat Torah—also known as Rejoicing in the Law—provides a climactic conclusion to the annual cycle in the Feasts of the Lord.
+A distinctive celebration was included when Moses conveyed God’s instructions concerning the festival of Sukkot.
+Not just an extra day tacked onto Sukkot, Shemini Atzeret—which is a day of Rejoicing in the Law—provides a climactic conclusion to the annual cycle in the Feasts of the Lord.

 “Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the Lord for seven days; on the first day there shall be a Sabbath-rest, and on the eighth day a Sabbath-rest” (Lev.
 23:39).

 Today in Israel, Shemini Atzeret— literally the eighth day assembly or “extra day”—is observed on a single day of Simchat Torah following Sukkot.
 In the Diaspora, however, the celebration is held over two days with the extra day of Shemini Atzeret followed by a festive second day of Simchat Torah.

 Rabbinic tradition likens the celebration of Simchat Torah to a father who invites his family to a seven-day feast.
 When it is time for his children to leave, he’s having such a wonderful time that he begs them to stay an extra day!

 Whether celebrated on one or two days, Shemini Atzeret is characterized by exuberant joy.
 With the reading of Deuteronomy 33-34, the yearly Torah reading schedule of the first five books of the Old Testament concludes.
 At this point with the opening of a new scroll, the cycle of Torah readings commences anew with the first chapter of Genesis through chapter two verse three.